codeslash21/Trillo/README.md

 </p>

 # Trillo
-Landing page for hotel, flight and tour booking agency.
+A clean and modern landing page is created for hotel, flight and tour booking agency.
+Built with a desktop-first approach, layout was created using modern CSS features like **`flexbox`**.
+For modular css code **`Sass`** framework has been used and **`BEM`** methodology has been used for class naming.